PGII33/PGII33/README.md

 ### Hi there 👋

 I'm Micky from France, and I do code some games or projects with my friends.
-I love to learn anc I'm actually learning C++.
+I love to learn and I'm actually leaning multiple languages such as C++, C or PHP and Javascript.
+I want to learn the more thing I can.

 <p align="center">
   <a>